Weight-Space Linear Recurrent Neural Networks: Datasets, Baselines Metrics

 \paragraph{Structured SSM (S4)}

 We use the powerful Structured State Space Model S4 with the implementation of \cite{alexander2022theannotateds4}.
 We particularly apply it to the MNIST experiment, where the goal is to forecast a contiguous range of future predictions given a range of past contexts.
 To that end, we simply concatenate the entire context with a sequence of masks set to the length of the forecast window.
 This input is a single sequence of length $T$ that is run through the deep S4 model, which maps to an output of length $T$.
 We then use the last $T-L$ tokens as the forecasted predictions.
+Unlike other models in this work, the MNIST image completion problem with S4 is trained with a 256-way cross-entropy loss, as pixel intensities take integer values in the range $[0,255]$.
+This limits the fair applicability of S4 on the CelebA dataset, since its images contain all three RGB channels.

 \paragraph{Neural Controlled Differential Equation (NCDE)} NCDEs or (Neural CDEs) \cite{kidger2020neural} provide a continuous-time framework for processing irregularly-sampled time series by interpreting the data as a continuous path.
 By using the path as a control for a neural differential equation, NCDEs can naturally handle missing data and irregular sampling.
 The continuous nature of NCDEs makes them a strong baseline exclusively for classification tasks.